HoseinParvaresh/books-shop/README.md

 ###

-<p align="left">This website is an online platform for buying, selling, and exchanging second-hand books.📖<br><br> Aimed at reducing educational costs 💰 and increasing access to book materials, this platform provides an environment where users can easily acquire the books they need or offer their own books to others. <br><br> In addition to buying and selling, book exchange is also possible 🔄, allowing users to obtain new resources without additional costs.<br><br> Furthermore, an internal messaging system 💬 is embedded in the site, enabling users to communicate about book details and exchange arrangements.</p>
+<p align="left">This website is an online platform for buying, selling, and exchanging second-hand books.📖<br><br> Aimed at reducing educational costs 💰 and increasing access to book materials, this platform provides an environment where users can easily acquire the books they need or offer their own books to others. <br><br> In addition to buying and selling, book exchange is also possible 🔄, allowing users to obtain new resources without additional costs.<br><br> Furthermore, an internal messaging system 💬 is embedded in the site, enabling users to communicate about book details and exchange arrangements.<br><br>
+<a href="https://books-shop.liara.run/">Link to view the website</a></p>

 ###